rishabhmisra/Sarcasm-Detection-using-NN/README.md

 4. Clone or download the [my_utils](https://github.com/samiroid/utils) module and place it under the folder ```code```.

-5.Execute iPython notebook ```get_data.ipynb```.
+5. Execute iPython notebook ```get_data.ipynb```.
 This utility code is used to download tweets from the ids and then preprocess these tweet messages.

 ### 2. Training and Evaluation
 Run ```python train_CUE_CNN.py```